e-landeros/e-landeros/README.md

 ## 📖 Explore My Work

 Browse through my GitHub repositories to discover a variety of projects, from Python scripts to in-depth data science analyses.
 Feel free to reach out if you have questions, ideas, or just want to connect.
 Let's embark on this data-driven adventure together!

+🌟 **Collaborate with Me Free! 🤝**

+Are you a passionate, mission-driven non profit looking to make a difference in the world?
+I'd love to hear from you! 😊

+I believe in fostering a culture of collaboration and giving back to the community.
+That's why I'm excited to offer free consulting services and resources to non-profits like yours. 🌐